I had a Pap smear recently, and my doctor said the results showed cervical dysplasia. What does that mean? Is it cancer?

 Treatment and follow-up for cervical dysplasia

-Whether you have mild or severe dysplasia, it's likely your doctor will recommend Pap testing every six months or, with mild dysplasia, HPV testing yearly to monitor your condition and check for recurrences of dysplasia.
-After two consecutive normal Pap smears, your doctor will likely recommend resuming annual Pap smears if you've had severe dysplasia, and Pap smears every one to three years if you've had mild dysplasia.
+Whether you have mild or severe dysplasia, it's likely your doctor will recommend Pap and HPV testing in a year to monitor your condition and check for recurrences of dysplasia.
+If you have a negative Pap smear and HPV test at that appointment, your doctor may recommend resuming Pap smears and HPV testing every three years.